Skip to main content

 • optimization

-• “The optimization is fair for early access and that is refreshing even on high settings.”
+• “The optimization is fair for early access, which is refreshing even on high settings.”

 • music